rollkit/rollkit/block/block-manager.md

 * The sequencer can produce empty blocks.
 * The block manager uses persistent storage (disk) when the `root_dir` and `db_path` configuration parameters are specified in `config.toml` file under the app directory.
 If these configuration parameters are not specified, the in-memory storage is used, which will not be persistent if the node stops.
 * The block manager does not re-apply the block again (in other words, create a new updated state and persist it) when a block was initially applied using P2P block sync, but later was DA included during DA retrieval.
 The block is only marked DA included in this case.
-* The block sync store is created by prefixing `blockSync` on the main data store.
+* The data sync store is created by prefixing `dataSync` on the main data store.
 * The genesis `ChainID` is used to create the `PubSubTopID` in go-header with the string `-block` appended to it.
 This append is because the full node also has a P2P header sync running with a different P2P network.
 Refer to go-header specs for more details.
 * Block sync over the P2P network works only when a full node is connected to the P2P network by specifying the initial seeds to connect to via `P2PConfig.Seeds` configuration parameter when starting the full node.
 * Node's context is passed down to all the components of the P2P block sync to control shutting down the service either abruptly (in case of failure) or gracefully (during successful scenarios).